rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 ----------------
 In order to learn the Profinet communication model, it is very informative to adjust the log level to see the incoming and outgoing messages.
-See the "Getting started on Linux" page for details on how to adjust the log level.
+See the tutorial page for details on how to adjust the log level.

 However note that printing out log strings is slow, so you probably need to decrease the cyclic data frequency (see PLC timing settings below).